MgARL/MgARL/README.md

 # Hello, I'm Miguel!

-## full stack Web Developer at OdysseysUnlimited!
+## Full Stack Web Developer at Odysseys Unlimited!

 - 🌱 I’m currently working on my Gen. Ed. classes to transfer into my Bachelor's Degree program!
 - 👯 I’m looking to collaborate in the open source community!